DefiNode/DeFiNode/README.md

 (TBD)

 # 5. FAQ and Trouble shooting guide

-(TBD)
-a.
+##a.
 How to import wallet.dat?
-b.
+##b.
 How to backup wallet.dat?
-c.
+##c.
 Installation aborted.
 What to do?
-d.
+##d.
 How to use the expert scripts / menu?
-e.
+## e.
 Red text during installation?
-f.
+## f.
 Blockchain tab not working?
 g.
 Hot to setup a Master node?
 h.
 Wallet not syncing?
 i.
 VNC Viewer not connecting?